WalletScrutiny/WalletScrutinyCom/_android/com.cryptowallet.cryptowalletmobile.prod.md

 ## Verdict

-Although this app is **custodial**, we will temporarily classify it as **defunct.** Users on the Play Store appear have been barred from registration since November and there has been no response from the dev team.
+Although this app is **custodial**, we will temporarily classify it as **defunct.** Users on the Play Store appear to have been barred from registration since November and there has been no response from the dev team.